Dodgers' Stunning Yasiel Puig Blockbuster Could All but Seal Bryce Harper Splash

 If the question is why the Dodgers shouldn't go all-in on Harper following Friday's salary dump, the only reasonable answer is that it would best for them not to risk a long-term albatross.
 He's young enough to demand at least a 10-year contract.
 According to Rosenthal, the Dodgers prefer a "short-term deal with a high average salary and opt-outs."

-Considering what they stand to gain, however, both sides may be amenable to a compromise.
+Considering what they stand to gain, both sides may be amenable to a compromise.

 Beyond some kind of record-setting deal, Harper is surely looking to join a team with which he can achieve the postseason success that eluded him in his seven years with the Washington Nationals.
 The Dodgers, of course, have won six straight NL West titles and two straight pennants.
 Even without Harper, they're equipped to be the team to beat in the NL once again in 2019.